SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_usart_async/readme.md

 1. Connect TX pin(GPIO_30) to RX pin of UART to TTL cable and RX pin(GPIO_29) to TX pin of UART-TTL cable.
 2. When the application runs,USART sends and receives data in full duplex mode.
-3. Observe the UART transferred data on console and Send back the same 1024 bytes back.
+3. Observe the USART transmission status upon data transmission from usart master to slave and vice-versa on usart pins.
 4. After running this application below console output can be observed.

     > ![Figure: expected result](resources/readme/output_console_usart_async.png)